chdeps/refactoring-exercices/README.md

-# refactoring-exercices
+# Refactoring Exercices

-Some  refactoring exercices in TypeScript
+> Some  refactoring exercices in TypeScript